 The statute of limitations cannot prevent a tax audit from being initiated, which may take place after the limitation period is due, considering that a tax authority is not subject to any binding statute on this matter (ie, the statute cannot prevent a tax audit, but it can affect an eventual future tax claim).

 Even though a certain tax period may have already been submitted to inspection, a taxpayer can still be inspected and assessed by the tax authorities.

 In Brazil, tax audits occur in the taxpayers' premises if they concern taxes over products or goods, but they can also occur in a tax authority’s headquarters based on the information and assessments submitted by a taxpayer, which can be submitted in print or electronically.

 Due to ancillary obligations, tax authorities already have access to most of the relevant tax information in digital form, which improves the efficiency of the system for reviewing taxpayer procedures.

-As stated before, the tax administration tends to give special attention to the biggest taxpayers, which can be high net worth companies or individuals.
-In the authors’ opinion, tax audits will focus primarily on the volume of transactions made by a taxpayer, and on the contradictions of information presented to the revenue services.
+As stated in 2.1 Main Rules Determining Tax Audits, the tax administration tends to give special attention to the biggest taxpayers, which can be high net worth companies or individuals.
+In the authors’ opinion, tax audits will focus primarily on the volume of transactions made by a taxpayer, and on any contradictions of information presented to the revenue services.